-The uncertainty of Brexit may be the reason that many Brits are ‘staycationing’ in their touring and static caravans.
-With Easter just weeks away, it’s likely that more than 3.5 million people will visit UK campsites, caravan holiday centres and leisure parks.
+The uncertainty of Brexit may be the reason that more and more British holiday goers are choosing a “Staycation” in their touring and static caravans.
+With easter approaching, it is now estimated that 3.5 million people will visit UK campsites, caravan holiday centres and leisure parks.

-If you are considering buying a caravan you have two options – touring and static caravans.
-To help you decide about which might be best for you here are some pros and cons:
+Like many Brits, if you are considering buying a caravan, you have 2 options – touring and static caravans.
+To help aid you in this decision here are some pros & cons:

 What Is A Static Caravan?

-Although static caravans are sometimes referred to as mobile homes, they are not the type you can tow behind a car.
-It’s relatively easy to transport them to a holiday park but once sited that’s usually where they will remain.
+Static caravans are often referred to as “mobile homes” they cannot be towed behind a car, however It’s relatively easy to transport them to a holiday park but once planted, they usually remain in that spot.

 The Pros Of Owning A Static Or Mobile Home

-Static caravans are equipped with pretty much everything you might have in your own home and will ever need.
-They are more spacious than touring caravans and normally have between 2 and 4 bedrooms.
+Static caravans are equipped with nearly everything needed in a home.
+They offer more spacious areas than touring caravans and normally range between 2-4 bedrooms.

-Modern static caravans have fully fitted kitchens with integrated appliances and proper bathrooms.
-They are also double glazed and centrally heated.
+Modern static caravans come equipped with fully functioning, fitted kitchens with integrated appliances and proper bathrooms.
+They also come double glazed and have central heating!

-A well-organised leisure park will ensure your caravan is secure.
-Communal areas are well maintained, and rubbish disposed of.
-Maintenance staff will always be on hand to fix anything that goes wrong.
+A well-organised leisure park will ensure your caravan is secure, as well as ensuring that communal areas are well maintained, and rubbish is disposed of.
+Staff will always be on hand to fix anything that goes wrong.

 The Cons Of Owning A Static Or Mobile Home

-Parks that don’t have 12-month licences close over the winter which means you can’t use your holiday home during that time.
+While the cons are small, they are still present.
+Parks that don have 12-month licence for example close over the winter which means you can’t use your holiday home during that time.